casualGamer-dev/Nuon/README.md

 make install
 ```

-To build Tor from a just-cloned git repository:
+To build Nuon from a just-cloned git repository:

 ```
 ./autogen.sh